tuliopereirab/arithmetic-encoder-av1/README.md

 - The architecture's current critical path is the _range_ generation and normalization, which passes through a multiplication and the LZC sub-block.

 ### Ways to improve
-1- Find a way to multiply faster (already did some unsuccessful trials with Vedic multiplication method);
+1. Find a way to multiply faster (already did some unsuccessful trials with Vedic multiplication method);
-2- Find a way to split the range generation equation and execute some parts in Stage 1;
+2. Find a way to split the range generation equation and execute some parts in Stage 1;
-3- Use approximate computing to avoid the multiplication of the range.
+3. Use approximate computing to avoid the multiplication of the range.

-**More information about the architecture are in the [Project](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/Project) folder.**
+**More information about the architecture in [Project](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/Project) folder.**

+## How to run the main testbench?
+1. Generate the simulation data and generate the LUT data ([lut-generator.py](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/Scripts/lut-generator.py));
+2. Import the testbench file [entropy_encoder_tb.sv]() and change the simulation file's path;
+3. Import all _.v_ files;
+4. Compile all files in a simulation software (e.g. Modelsim);
+5. Use the scripts in folder [verification_area/modelsim_project/scripts/main_entropy_encoder/]();
+6. With the waveform scripts, some waveforms will be imported to the project (**only tested on Modelsim**);
+7. With the [re-run.do]() file, the LUT memories will be filled with generated data and the simulation will start.